 Politics and Contemporary History courses at Salford

-International relations, 20th-century history, the actions of governments and their intelligence agencies – if you have a passion and interest for how these things have shaped the world today, a Contemporary History and Politics degree from the University of Salford has you covered.
+International relations, contemporary history from the 18th to 20th centuries, the actions of governments and their intelligence agencies – if you have a passion and interest for how these things have shaped the world today, a Contemporary History and Politics degree from the University of Salford has you covered.

 You’ll be able to specialise in the areas of history and politics that interest you and at the end of it all, you’ll graduate with the confidence and transferable skills you’ll need to make an impact from day one of your new career.